- Preparation and cooking time

 - STEP 3

-To make the gulab jamun, grind the cardamom and sugar with a pestle and mortar.
+To make the gulab jamun, use a pestle and mortar to grind together the cardamom and sugar until fine.

 - STEP 4

-Sieve the milk powder, flour and baking powder into a mixing bowl and stir in the ground cardamom.
-Rub in the homemade ghee or butter using your fingertips until the mixture resembles coarse crumbs.
+Sieve the milk powder, flour and baking powder into a mixing bowl and stir in the cardamom and sugar mixture.
+Rub in the 50g ghee or butter using your fingertips until the mixture resembles coarse crumbs.

 - STEP 5

-Add the yogurt, lemon juice and enough milk to form a soft dough – take care not to overwork the mixture.
+Add the yogurt, lemon juice and enough milk to form a soft dough, taking care not to overwork the mixture.

 - STEP 6

-Oil your hands with a little sunflower oil and shape small portions of the dough into balls the size of a small walnut, about 3cm in diameter and 20g each.
-You should have 16 balls.
-Take care that the dumplings are smooth and have no cracks or folds.
+Oil your hands with a little sunflower oil and shape small portions of the dough into walnut-sized balls, about 3cm in diameter and 20g each.
+Make sure the dumplings are smooth and have no cracks or folds.

 - STEP 7

-Reheat the syrup.
-Once it comes to a boil, turn off the heat and cover with a lid.
+Reheat the syrup until it comes to the boil, then turn off the heat and cover with a lid.

 - STEP 8

-Heat the ghee in a wok or karahi to 130C.
-When a small piece of dough dropped into the oil turns golden in about 40 seconds, fry the balls in batches over a medium heat, moving them around until they are an even, deep brown, about 5-7 mins.
-Remove from the pan using a slotted spoon, then drain on kitchen paper.
+Heat the 1kg ghee in a wok or karahi to 130C or until a small piece of dough dropped in turns golden in 40 seconds.
+Fry the balls, in batches, over a medium heat for 5-7 mins, moving them around until they are an even, deep brown.
+Remove from the saucepan using a slotted spoon, then drain on kitchen paper.
 Add to the warm syrup, leaving them to soak for 2-3 hrs or preferably overnight.

 - STEP 9

-When ready to eat, warm the gulab jamun through in a wide pan, spooning over the syrup.
-Serve piping hot.
+When ready to eat, warm the gulab jamun through in a wide saucepan, spooning over the syrup.
+Serve piping hot with the pistachios scattered over.